Introduction

 Persistent Appearance

-- If you have diligently cleaned and treated your wood floors yet the tiny black dots keep reappearing, this is a strong sign that the underlying issue may be more complicated than mere surface problems.
+- If you’ve cleaned and treated your wood floors but the tiny black dots keep coming back, it’s a good sign that there might be a bigger issue at play.

 Unidentifiable Cause